 Tribal Consultation, repatriation and compliance with NAGPRA

-With passage of the Native American Graves Protection and Repatriation Act in 1990 (NAGPRA), the Museum was required to submit summaries of its holdings to affiliated tribes, and did so in 1993.
-MNA submitted inventories of human remains and associated funerary objects in 1995.
+Repatriation is one way to address the inequities, injustices, and lack of respect for tribal sovereignty that are all part of the colonial legacy of the United States.
+With the passage of NAGPRA, all museums were required to submit summaries of their holdings to affiliated tribes.
+Since then we have seen the return of many cultural items and ancestral remains to sovereign Indigenous nations.
+MNA submitted the summary of holdings in 1993 and then submitted inventories of human remains and associated funerary objects in 1995.
 Several NAGPRA grants obtained by MNA have resulted in updated summaries (2005), on-site consultation with the Hopi, Navajo, Zuni, and Apache Bands (2006), and examination of ecofact collections (non-artifactual samples such as animal bone and plant remains) to identify, remove, and report human remains.
 As part of on-site NAGPRA consultations, the museum included native perspectives in the construction of the new Easton Collection Center.

 For tribal or federal inquiries regarding consultation, visits, or the Museum’s NAGPRA-related collections, contact Elaine Hughes, Collections Director here or call 928-774-5211 extension 228.